EmiliaPsach/ROS2-Infrastructure-Stack/src/turtlesim_pose_transformer/README.md

-# Turtlesim Pose Publisher
+# Turtlesim Pose Transformer

-The `turtlesim_pose_publisher` node transforms native `/turtle1/pose` messages from `turtlesim` into normalized `geometry_msgs/msg/PoseStamped` messages within a fixed coordinate frame `[-1, 1] × [-1, 1]`.
+The `turtlesim_pose_transformer` node transforms native `/turtle1/pose` messages from `turtlesim` into normalized `geometry_msgs/msg/PoseStamped` messages within a fixed coordinate frame `[-1, 1] × [-1, 1]`.
 These transformed poses are published on the `/cur_pose` topic for use in other systems that expect frame-consistent input.

 ## Output Topic